jessepav/libgdx-wiki-old/Gdx-freetype.md

   * copy armeabi/libgdx-freetype.so to your android project's libs/armeabi folder
   * copy armeabi-v7a/libgdx-freetype.so to your android project's libs/armeabi-v7a folder

+**HTML5**

+GDX Freetype is not compatible with HTML5.
+However, you may use the gdx-freetype-gwt lib by Intrigus to enable HTML5 functionality.
+Please follow the instructions here: https://github.com/intrigus/gdx-freetype-gwt

 You're ready to go.

 ## How to use gdx-freetype in code ##